 Hong Kong Disneyland

 Bohol is an Island located in the Middle of Visayas, Philippines.
-It is famous for the so-called Chocolate Hills (which are Hills actually and turns brown in summer time, thus the name), a vast number of devoted Catholics and the Tarsiers.
-This little Nocturnal Mammals known to have huge eyes, shy and are like monkeys in appearance, but the size is not larger than an Adults hand they are the main attraction in a place called Loboc River.
+It is famous for the so-called Chocolate Hills (which are Hills actually and turns brown in the summer time, thus the name), a vast number of devoted Catholics and the Tarsiers.
+These little nocturnal mammals are known to have huge eyes, shy and are like monkeys in appearance, but the size is not larger than an Adults' hand they are the main attraction in a place called Loboc River.

 While Sagbayan Peak, offers a spectacular view of Bohol, exploring the Hinagdanan Cave and having a swim makes all a fun adventure!

 The Land of Promise

 True to what it is called, Davao City promises a lot to all who visits here.
 Situated in the Island of Mindanao, Philippines, it is the country's largest city in terms of Land Area.